talosgl/manuscript2slides/docs/user-guide.md

 ```

 ## Getting Help
-TODO: Write this more thoroughly
+TODO, documentation: Write this more thoroughly

 Things to provide if you're having issues with the conversion process:
 - input file you're trying to convert